Our Arab:

 "A beautiful and thoroughly honest meditation on home as both journey and destination.
 Amidst a decades-long campaign of erasure, amidst virulent racism and repression, amidst a genocide, Arafat interrogates what it means to be rooted to Palestinian and American identities, memories, ways of being in the world.
 Every word, every detail of time and place, rings true, and having read these precise, vulnerable and deeply thought-through essays, one is left with the sense that belonging is not some binary state, but rather an ongoing, ever-expansive act."

-—Omar El Akkad, author of One Day, Everyone Will Have Always Been Against This
+—Omar El Akkad, National Book Award Winner, One Day, Everyone Will Have Always Been Against This

 "A moving, insightful, intelligent, never didactic meditation on the very idea of home.
 With humor and affection Zaina Arafat weaves the improbable details of her Palestinian family’s splintered journey post-dispossession.
 Her young father thrives as the only Arab student in a rural Minnesota high school.
 Her mother’s father, a surgeon, cares for miners in rural Virginia.
 Her insistently fashionable mother longs for high society back in the Middle East.
 Our Arab is a chronicle of the Palestinian experience that will find resonance with anyone who has ever been in love, taught high school English, mined coal, mothered a child, or indulged the fantasy of permanence."